benhowell/benhowell.github.com/_posts/2015-03-16-porting-face-analysis-sdk-to-windows.md

 {% endhighlight %}

 The last thing left to do now is to compile face analysis SDK.
-Be sure to include the ffmpeg flag and stuff [as explained in the docs][5].
+Be sure to include the ffmpeg flag and stuff [as explained in the docs][5] (or check the box if you're using CMake GUI).
 If everything went to plan (it probably wont), you can now execute the non-rigid face registration stuff in [section 4.1 of the docs][5].
 <br />
 <br />